Obituary of George H. Getman

 Active in youth work, he was awarded the DeMolay Cross of Honor, Legion of Honor and Medal of Appreciation.
 In 1988, General Herkimer Council, B.S.A. selected Getman as Distinguished Citizen of the Year.
 He also served on the Foothills Girl Scout Council.

-Getman was a past president of the Ilion Chapter of the American Red Cross and on the Salvation Army Advisory Board in Herkimer.
+Getman was a past president of the Ilion Chapter of the American Red Cross, on the Salvation Army Advisory Board in Herkimer and a Volunteer Fireman with Ilion Hose Co.
+No. 1.
 He served on the Board of Directors of the Manufacturers National Bank of Ilion and subsequently on the Advisory Boards for Oneida National and Norstar Banks.
 Interested in the development of Ilion, he was one of the partners in the construction of the Ilion Towpath Motel and Restaurant and of the Forge Hill Estates complex.
 For almost 25 years he served on the Executive Committee of Blue Cross/Blue Shield.
 He also served on the Presbyterian Home Board of Directors and on the Executive Committee of Central New York Abstract Corporation.
 He was a member and past president of the Ilion Conversation Club, a life member of the Ilion American Legion Memorial Post, Ilion Elks Lodge and Ilion Moose Lodge.
 For almost 50 years he was a member of the Cedar Lake Golf Club; and in Florida, a member of the Sun City Center Golf and Racquet Club.
-He and his wife, Neva, were co-presidents of the Sun City Center Audobon Society.
+He and his wife, Neva, were co-presidents of the Sun City Center Audubon Society.

-He enjoyed travel and made it to every continent except Antartica and excelled at passing on to his family fascinating letters describing those travels.
+He enjoyed travel and made it to every continent except Antarctica and excelled at passing on to his family fascinating letters describing those travels.
 In 1969 the Utica newspapers selected him as Father of the Year.
-In spite of a busy professional and civic life and world travels, he found time for each member of his large family.
+Despite a busy professional and civic life and world travels, he found time for each member of his large family.
 It is in his role as Father, Grandfather and Great-Grandfather that he will be best remembered and loved.

-A memorial service will be held at the First Presbyterian Church, 90 Morgan Street, Ilion, NY on April 13, 2019, at 10:30 AM with Rev. Rick Riggle officiating A Masonic ceremony will precede the memorial service.
-Memorial gifts can be made to a charity of one's choice.
+A memorial service will be held at the First Presbyterian Church, 90 Morgan Street, Ilion, NY on April 13, 2019.
+A Masonic ceremony will precede the memorial service commencing at 10:30 a.m.
+Memorial gifts are encouraged to a charity of one’s choice.